 - Eating disorders (anorexia nervosa)

-- Decreased sex hormone production (hypogonadism)
+- Decreased sex hormone production in men (hypogonadism)

 Decreases in SHBG are seen with: